MemInsight: Autonomous Memory Augmentation for LLM Agents

 \subsection{Datasets}

-We conduct a series of experiments on the datasets: LLM-REDIAL~\cite{llm_redial} and LoCoMo~\cite{locomo}.
-LLM-REDIAL is a dataset for evaluating movie Conversational Recommendation, containing approximately 10K dialogues covering 11K movies in memory.
-While LoCoMo is a dataset for evaluating Question Answering and Event Summarization, consisting of 30 long-term dialogues across up to 10 sessions between two speakers.
-LoCoMo includes five question categories: Single-hop, Multi-hop, Temporal reasoning, Open-domain knowledge, and Adversarial questions.
-Each question has a reference label that specifies the relevant dialogue turn in memory required to generate the answer.
-Additionally, LoCoMo provides event labels for each speaker in a session, which we use as ground truth for Event Summarization evaluation.
+We evaluate \mymethod on two benchmarks: LLM-REDIAL~\cite{llm_redial} and LoCoMo~\cite{locomo}.
+LLM-REDIAL is a dataset for conversational movie recommendation, comprising ~10K dialogues and 11K movie mentions.
+LoCoMo is a dataset for evaluating Question Answering and Event Summarization, with 30 multi-session dialogues between two speakers.
+It features five question types: Single-hop, Multi-hop, Temporal reasoning, Open-domain, and Adversarial, each annotated with the relevant dialogue turn required for answering.
+LoCoMo also provides event labels for each speaker in a session, which serve as ground truth for evaluating event summarization.